-A child’s resilience – their ability to bounce back from adversity or a traumatic experience – is something they develop over time.
+A child’s resilience – their ability to recover from adversity or a traumatic experience – is something they develop over time.
 It’s a process, rather than an outcome, which ebbs and flows through a person’s life.
 For children, building resilience hinges on their ability to successfully navigate through stressful situations, within an environment of positive and caring relationships.

 For practitioners supporting children and families who are experiencing hardship, a baseline understanding of how children’s brains develop and respond to adversity and trauma is crucial.
 The next step is to view the child as a ‘whole’ – to try and understand the broader context of a child’s experience, with the aim of identifying positive relationships, strengths and opportunities for promoting resilience.